stleerh/blog2/announcing.md

 The recommendation is to install Loki Operator 5.6, which simplifies the deployment of Loki in microservices mode that is necessary for scalability.
 In Web Console, you can do this from OperatorHub.
-Note that if you already have Loki installed for another purpose, it cannot be shared.
+Note that if you already have Loki installed for another purpose, it should not be shared.
 You must still install a separate Loki for Network Observability.

 3. Decide if you need Kafka<br>